 With that purpose, that drive, and that PASSION, I promise, your faith will come alive and become an inspiration to those around you!

-Being christian is about showing unconditional love just like Jesus to our brothers and sisters despite our differences in opinion.
-I would love to hear from you, what does it mean to be a Christian?
+Being christian is about showing unconditional love just like Jesus to our brothers and sisters despite our differences in opinion, not Christians being judgemental.
+I would love to hear from you, What does it mean to be a Christian?
+What does being a christian mean to you?
 Let me know in the comments below.